jtyr/ansible-clamav/README.md

   else
     'clamd' }}"

 # Max age of the ClamAV DB before update (in days)
 clamav_db_age: 7

+# Whether to run ClamAV DB update if it's too old
+clamav_db_update_run: no

-# Force ClamAV DB update
+# Force ClamAV to update the DB
 clamav_db_update_force: no

 # ClamAV DB update command